muthmano-dev/muthmano-dev.github.io/_pages/aboutme.md

 ## About Me

 Hey, I'm Muthu.
 I am a Master student at the University of Florida.
-I have been interested in programming, hacking and hacking.
-My interested resolves solving network issues, creating distributed applications, testing their security and occasional hacking.
-In my free time I participate in CTFs and doing HackTheBox Challs.
+My interest revolves around programming, hacking and gaming.
+I like creating distributed applications with overlay networks, testing their security and occasional hacking.
+I like doing CTFs, doing HackTheBox Challs, reading books and cycling.
+I am always curious about software workings so I would often decompile them and see what makes them tick.

 ## Education